wolfborg/anitransfer/README.md

 poetry run python anitransfer.py --anime_list="path/to/your/file.json" --mal-api
 ```

-Keep in mind the API currently does not have a publicly defined rate limit, but it's probably best to keep a delay on each request.
+Keep in mind the MAL API currently does not have a publicly defined rate limit, but it's probably best to keep a delay on each request.
 The default API delay (for MAL and Jikan) is currently set to 1.5 seconds.
 This will only trigger a delay when an API request is actually done.

-MAL API is far more effective than Jikan API search right now except for long titles.
-MAL API search "q" parameter for the query appears to have a character limit that isn't defined in their documentation.
-The limit appears to be 64 characters from some testing on my end.
-Any search done with a title longer than this limit will return a "bad request" message from the API.
-So I've added in checks for that to ignore those and keep the script going.

-Might make it in the future so it tries to search with the first 64 characters.
-For now though those cases can be resolved by running the script with Jikan API after first processing the list through the MAL API.
-Or by manually searching for the MAL ID and then adding the cache mapping to the file yourself.

 Additional related links:
 https://myanimelist.net/forum/?topicid=1973141